jonathanhliu21/BikeDashboardPlus/.github/CONTRIBUTING.md

     - Label with "enhancement"
     - Name the feature you want to enhance and why you want to enhance it (are you annoyed/frustrated by something in the feature?)
 OR name a feature you want to add and why you want to add it
     - Explain how you want to enhance it or want it to be enhanced OR explain about your proposed feature
-    - Label the files that would need to be changed for this upgrade
     - Include links to photos, videos, diagrams, etc if necessary
     - If you think you want to write the code yourself, see "Pull requests"
 - Questions